Lockout/Tagout (LOTO) Procedures for Power Linemen

 - Release of Stored and Induced Energy: High-voltage equipment can store dangerous amounts of energy even after being disconnected.
 This step involves discharging capacitors and, most importantly for linemen, addressing the risk of induced voltage from adjacent energized lines.
 This is a primary reason for the next critical step.

 - Verification of Isolation: This is the “trust but verify” phase.
-The lineman must use a properly rated voltage detector to test the lines and equipment to confirm a zero-energy state.
-This test must be performed phase-to-phase and phase-to-ground.
+The lineman must use a properly rated voltage detector and test equipment to test the lines and equipment to confirm a zero-energy state.
+This test should include checks phase-to-phase and phase-to-ground as appropriate.
 Assuming a circuit is dead just because a switch is open is a fatal mistake.
 After verification, protective grounds can be applied.

 Beyond the Lock: Protective Grounding and Equipotential Zones

 For a lineman, true safety is only achieved after the application of protective grounding.
 Unlike work inside a building, overhead lines can be re-energized by accident, equipment failure, or even induced voltage from parallel lines.
-Protective grounds create a short-circuit path that would trip the circuit protection device if the line were to become accidentally energized.
+Protective grounds provide a low-impedance path intended to reduce dangerous voltages and, where system conditions permit, to establish a fault current path that will encourage operation of upstream protective devices; depending on system configuration and distance to protection, the grounds may not always cause an immediate trip.

 Furthermore, linemen must establish an equipotential zone grounding system.
-This involves connecting the conductive equipment, the structure (like a pole or tower), and the worker (via conductive footwear and mats) to the same grounding system.
-By bonding everything together, it ensures there is no difference in electrical potential between any two points a worker might touch, providing robust arc flash protection and preventing current from flowing through the lineman’s body.
+This involves bonding the conductive equipment, the structure (like a pole or tower), and the worker (via approved bonding connections such as bonding jumpers attached to the worker’s harness, conductive tools, or mats as specified by employer procedures) to the same grounding system.
+By bonding everything together, it helps ensure there is minimal difference in electrical potential between any two points a worker might touch, providing robust arc flash protection and reducing the likelihood of current flowing through the lineman’s body.
 A deep understanding of these principles, often detailed in standards like NFPA 70E, separates a novice from an expert master electrician or journeyman lineman.

 Key Considerations for Lineman LOTO